Cleofas and Victor Ramirez Professor of Practice, Policy, Research and Advocacy for the Latino Population

-Avelardo Valdez is currently a professor.
+Avelardo Valdez is currently the Cleofas and Victor Ramirez Professor of Practice, Policy, Research and Advocacy for the Latino Population at the USC Suzanne Dworak-Peck School of Social Work.
 He was previously a professor at the Graduate College of Social Work at the University of Houston and Director of the Center for Drug & Social Policy Research.
 He obtained his Ph.D. in Sociology at the University of California, Los Angeles.

 A primary focus of his research has been on the relationship between substance abuse and violence and health issues among high-risk groups.
 His research projects have been among “hidden populations” such as youth and prison gang members, heroin users, sex workers, aging drug users, and crack users.
 He is a nationally and internationally recognized scholar with an extensive publication record in his field of research.
 His most recent book is titled Mexican American Girls and Gang Violence: Beyond Risk.